affinity-engine/ember-theater-web/markdown/en/learn/director/directions/sound.md

 ### `pause`

-Pauses the sound at its current position.
+Delays the sound at its current position.
 It can be resumed again from this position.

 ```js
 const bolero = script.Sound('bolero');